issue

 • Best Friends Animal Society: Retail Pet Store Bans

 As of January 2024, over 480 localities have passed humane pet store ordinances.
-Seven states have passed similar legislation to address the puppy mill-pet store pipeline.
+Multiple states have passed similar legislation to address the puppy mill-pet store pipeline.

 City council members and authorities across the U.S. are responding to this issue.